spotinst/help/src/docs/ocean/cluster-overview-tab.md

 These are the curves:

 *  Lifecycle Types:
    * Spot.
    * On-demand.
    * Reserved.
    * Savings Plans.

 *  Workload Requests: includes running pods and pending pods requests.
 *  Workloads with Headroom: includes running pods, running Headroom pods, pending pods, and pending Headroom pods.

+>**Note**: The pending pods include all the pods in the Kubernetes cluster (pods that will be scheduled on Ocean nodes and those that won’t).

 To set the zoom level for the graph: